-"Looking at 2020 specifically, we have seen a slight increase from early March in online sales.
+"Looking at 2020 specifically, we have seen a slight increase ... in online sales.
 This could be attributed to COVID-19, as our online platform enables our customers to purchase their next vehicle from the comfort of their home," a Toyota spokesperson told WhichCar.

 But are buyers ready for this kind of online buying process?

-According to Toyota the feedback from their online buyers has been "overwhelmingly positive" for both the online experience and the in-store pickup.
+According to Toyota the feedback from buyers who have taken the leap has been "overwhelmingly positive" for both the online experience and the in-store pickup.